dat550-2022/info/README.md

    - 60% of the final grade is based on a written home exam

 # Labs

-## Autograder

-This course uses Autograder, a tool developed at the University of Stavanger for students and teaching staff to manage the submission and validation of lab assignments.
-All lab submissions from students are handled using Git, a source code management system, and GitHub, a web-based hosting service for Git source repositories.
-Thus, basic knowledge of these tools are necessary.

-Students push their updated lab submissions to GitHub.
-Every lab submission is then processed by a custom continuous integration tool.
-This tool will run several test cases on the submitted code.
-Autograder generates feedback that let the students verify if their submission implements the required functionality.
-This feedback is available through a web interface.
-The feedback from the Autograder system can be used by students to improve their submissions.

 ## Grading and Collaboration Policy